Department Head: Associate Professor Jason Vokoun

 Concepts and methods of planning for the allocation, management, and utilization of terrestrial and aquatic ecosystems.
 Techniques and methods of managerial decision making.
 Written technical reports required.

-	(Formerly offered as NRME 4094.)
 One credit.
 May be repeated for credit.
-Prerequisite: Open to juniors or higher; open only with consent of instructor.
-Volin
+Prerequisite: Open only to senior Natural Resources majors, others with consent of instructor.

 Basic hydrologic principles with emphasis on ground water flow and quality, geologic relationships, quantitative analysis and field methods.

 Floodplain management, erosion and erosion control, reservoir management, storm water control, watershed management, and on-site sewage treatment systems.
 Written technical reports, use of spreadsheets and field work required.
 Some field trips required.